Haruhi Fujioka: Reception

 Ramsey Isler of IGN listed Haruhi among his 25 "greatest anime characters."
 Stating that while the reverse harem genre of anime had been "done to death" by the time the Ouran High School Host Club anime was released, Haruhi's character went against the established tropes of the genre.
 Described as "super tomboyish, demure, and not at all moe," Haruhi is considered a good contrast to the eccentric cast of rich boys.
 In an anime review, IGN's D.F.
 Smith praised both Caitlin Glass and Maaya Sakamoto for their performance as Haruhi in their respective languages, reporting that it is a "tricky role".
 Sakamoto was nominated for a Seiyu Award in 2007 for her portrayal of Haruhi.

 Rose Bridges of Anime News Network lauded Haruhi as one of the "freshest elements" of the anime.
 Comparing Haruhi to Tohru Honda from Fruits Basket and Tsukushi Makino from Boys Over Flowers because of her strong sense of empathy and her "take-no-crap" attitude respectively, Bridges praised the character for her intelligence, ability to speak her mind and her "blasé approach to gender roles."

 Haruhi's gender orientation has long been a moot point.
 In 2014, Aja Romano of The Daily Dot called Haruhi one of the "rare cases" where a character refuses to return to "safely heteronormative territory.
-Writing for The Mary Sue in 2015, Alenka Figa considered the Ouran series as one of the "Top 5 Queer Voices in Anime," citing Haruhi's attitude regarding gender roles as evidence.
-In contrast, Reuben Baron (2018) and Jessica Thomas (2020) of Comic Book Resources fail to include Haruhi in their expanded lists of genderqueer characters.
+Writing for The Mary Sue in 2015, Alenka Figa considered the Ouran series as one of the "Top 5 Queer Voices in Anime," citing Haruhi's attitude regarding gender roles as evidence.In contrast, Reuben Baron (2018) and Jessica Thomas (2020) of CBR.com fail to include Haruhi in their expanded lists of genderqueer characters.

-Mangaka Bisco Hatori appeared at Anime Expo 2019 held at the Los Angeles Convention Center in Los Angeles, California, USA.
-When questioned about Haruhi Fujioka, she revealed that Haruhi was originally meant to be a boy, but one of her editors suggested a gender swap.
-Thus, Hatori invented a female character that "doesn't need to dress up like a boy other than the fact that those are the clothing she wears and likes" without adding subtext regarding gender identity.
-She expressed that she isn't hung up on genre parameters or gender orientation because every person should be proud of being unique while remaining true to themselves.
-In summation, Hatori stressed Ouran being a story about family and friendship, without any intention of being a pioneer of "fujoshi comedy," though admits that it happened just the same.